Wildergames/blender-quick-exporter/README.md

 This addon is intended to be a set-it-and-forget-it solution to FBX exporting.
 Once you've created and configured your export packages, you shouldn't need to change and of the Quick Exporter settings very often.
 Simply modify your mesh, and press the one of the Export buttons.

+# Quick Start
+1. Install addon
+2. Open addon Panel `(View3D > Sidebar > Quick Exporter)`
+3. Create a new `'Export Package'`
+4. Add a `name` to the new 'Export Package'
+5. Add a `path` to export your package to.
+6. Add an `object` (or multiple) to the 'Export Package'
+7. If necessary, modify the 'Export Package' settings
+8. Click one of the two `Export` buttons

+Now you have an 'Export Package' which will always export the objects you've specified to the location specified, with one click of a button.

 # Installation
 This addon is installed by copying the src directory into your Blender addons directory, as `quick-exporter`